richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * "Are the interns we've hired of high quality?"
 * "Is our software engineer of such high performance they deserve a promotion to senior engineer?"

 These are the types of questions I believe the term 10x programmer was meant to be used for in an answer.

+* "She's a 10x programmer, we should promote her above her peers"
+* "Our devops team is really average compared to the 10x devops I saw at my last company"
+* "That new intern is 10x and hungry, I can see them going places fast"

-We want to identify those who are exceptional in our industry at many skills capacities (junior, senior, etc.) and within narrow types of work (web programming, game programming, devops).
+ We want to identify those who are exceptional in our industry at many skills capacities (junior, senior, etc.) and within comparable types of work (web programming, game programming, devops).

  ## Differentia